Rakshitha2201/EXP-3-Prompt-Engineering/README.md

   Coherence & Flow: Does the text read naturally and logically?

-  Creativity/Depth: Does the response show a deep understanding or provide unique, well-thought-out insights (especially for creative tasks)?

-  Safety/Bias: Does the model refuse to answer inappropriate questions or exhibit any noticeable biases?

 **Step 4: Execute the Evaluation Test**

  4.1 Systematic Testing: Go through each platform and run the identical set of prompts for each use case.

  4.2 Record Observations: Immediately after each test, record the AI's response and your qualitative and quantitative observations in your tracking document.
 Take screenshots of the interfaces if necessary.

- 4.3 Repeat and A/B Test: Consider running the same test at different times of the day to account for potential server load or performance fluctuations.

 **Step 5: Analyze and Synthesize Results**